jan-dh/sketch-tailwind/README.md

 Exports the font-families and font-weights from Text Styles.

 #### Textsizes
 In order to get the correct text-size, the plugin will look for a Text Style that begins with the name `base/`.
-It will then add the remaining sizes as such
+It will then add the remaining sizes as such:

 ```
 xxs